angelaanjorin/Hair-Hotty/TESTING.md

 For my HTML files I have used [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.

-I have had to follow a different approach for validating my HTML for this project as the majority of my pages are developed using Jinja syntax such as '{% extends "base.html" %}' and '{{ form|crispy }}' and most require user authentication.
+I had to follow a different approach for validating my HTML for this project as the majority of my pages are developed using Jinja syntax such as '{% extends "base.html" %}' and '{{ form|crispy }}' and most require user authentication.
 The HTML validator will throw errors if I were to use my website's URL so I have had to follow the below approach for every page:

-- Via the deployed Heroku app link, I have navigated to each individual page.
+- Via the deployed Heroku app link, I navigated to each individual page.
 - Right clicking on the screen/CTRL+U/⌘+U on Mac, allows a menu to appear, giving me the option to 'View page source'.
-- The complete HTML code for the deployed page will appear, allowing you to select the entire code using CTRL+A/⌘+A on Mac.
+- The complete HTML code for the deployed page will appear, allowing me to select the entire code using CTRL+A/⌘+A on Mac.
 - Paste the copied code into the [validate by input](https://validator.w3.org/#validate_by_input) option.
 - Check for errors and warnings, fix any issues, revalidate by following the above steps and record the results.